narolalabs/error-lens/README.md

 php artisan error-lens:install
 ```

-To safeguard against unauthorized access, you can set or reset the username and password for authentication. **(Highly Recommended but optional)**
+To safeguard against unauthorized access, you can set or reset the username and password for authentication. **(Highly recommended but optional)**
 ```bash
 php artisan error-lens:authentication
 ```

-Finally, set the configuration as `APP_ENV=production` and `APP_DEBUG=false` and clear the cache by below command.
+Set the configuration as `APP_ENV=production` and `APP_DEBUG=false` and clear the cache by below command.
 ```bash
 php artisan config:clear
 ```

+Finally, To view all the error logs, visit the `https://domain.com/error-lens`

 ## Upgrade